 Job & Internship Fairs - Don't miss our amazing Job & Internship Fairs!
-Meet over 100 employers at each.
-We host four per year!
+Many held throughout the year, specialized to meet your needs.

-On-Campus Recruiting Program - Each year, various employers recruit graduating students from Pace for professional positions through the campus interview program.
-Graduating students may interview for a variety of full-time positions with corporations, banks, accounting firms, insurance companies, retail stores, brokerage houses, nonprofit organizations, and government agencies in the fall and spring semesters.
+On-Campus Recruiting Program - Each year, various employers recruit interns and graduating students from Pace for professional positions through the campus interview program.
+Students may interview for a variety of full-time positions with corporations, banks, accounting firms, insurance companies, retail stores, brokerage houses, nonprofit organizations, and government agencies in the fall and spring semesters.

 Practice Interviews - Need help interviewing?
 We'll practice with you!
 Make an appointment with a Career Counselor.
 It's a great way to practice before the real thing.
-"Practice Interview Days" are also held on each campus for your opportunity to practice interviewing with a human resource professional.
-Check with the Career Services Office for "Practice Interview Day" dates.
+Check with the Career Services Office for our workshops related to interviewing.